-- 2.1 Planning Policy Wales (Edition 4) identifies the geological value of the countryside (4.5.4) and recognises the contribution of geodiversity to the natural heritage of Wales (5.1.1).
-Planning Policy Wales confirms that non-statutory designations can add value to the planning process, but that they should not unduly restrict acceptable development (5.3.11). - 2.2 Technical Advice Note 5 'Nature Conservation and Planning' provides advice about how the land use planning system should contribute to protecting and enhancing biodiversity and geological conservation.
+- 2.1 Planning Policy Wales (Edition 10, December 2018) identifies the geological value of the countryside (3.34) as well as recognising that geological features are a key part of our natural environment and protecting geodiversity underpins the wider protection and management of our natural resources, including land availability, renewable energy potential, groundwater supply and flood risk (6.3.13).
+Planning Policy Wales confirms that planning authorities should protect the features for which RIGS have been designated, and are encouraged to promote opportunities for the incorporation of geological features within the design of development (6.3.15). - 2.2 Technical Advice Note 5 'Nature Conservation and Planning' provides advice about how the land use planning system should contribute to protecting and enhancing biodiversity and geological conservation.
 The TAN states that "geodiversity" is the variety of geological environments, phenomena and active processes that make landscapes, rocks, minerals, fossils, soils and their superficial deposits that provide the framework for life on earth.
 Geodiversity is important because it underpins biodiversity with soils being the link between them (1.4.2).